TomSmeets/quest-for-nothing/doc/writing.md

 I love reading technical blogs and explanations that are made by individuals with interesting ideas.

 ## Keep things simple
-Exaclty like writing code, keeping the text short and simple is probably the best solution.
+Exactly like writing code, keeping the text short and simple is probably the best solution.

 ## Use the "I" form
 Everything in this project is written by me.